hmazhar/hamelot.io/posts/code_formatting_xcode.md

 ---

-If youve ever wanted automatic code formatting in xcode like that in eclipse, it is entirely possible with an automator workflow and [astyle](http://astyle.sourceforge.net/).
+If you've ever wanted automatic code formatting in xcode like that in eclipse, it is entirely possible with an automator workflow and [astyle](http://astyle.sourceforge.net/).

 first install astyle, if using macports: